Shah114/Language-Detection-and-Translation/README.md

 ## Features
 * Language Detection: Automatically detects the language of the input text.
-* Text Translation: Translates the input text into the selected target language.
+* Text Translation: Translates the input text into the selected target language using either the googletrans or easygoogletranslate module.
 * Simple Web Interface: User-friendly design with intuitive controls. <br/>
 <br/>